uasal/config_project_template/README.md

 ## Dependencies
 All UASAL config packages are dependent on [utils_config](https://github.com/uasal/utils_config) but will be automatically installed when installing this package.

+For unit testing, the test group must be specified when pip installing.

 ## Installation
 ssh keys are required for the pip-based install.
 Verify you have ssh keys installed in GitHub, or check out this [ssh key tutorial](https://github.com/uasal/lab_documents/blob/main/ssh_key_tutorial.md)